sbarabe/SBK_WRISTBLASTER/README.md

 - 1x 16mm Momentary Push Button with yellow led indicator R16-503
 - 1x 28segments bar meter BL28-3000-Sx04Y
 - Proper led driver PCBs for bar meter (HT16K33 or MAX72xx driver) : we suggest using the SBK_BG_xx_DRIVER and SBK_BG_28SEG PCBs using MAX7221 leds driver.
+- Power pack 6-12V : we suggest using a 6V NiMh flat pack that fits the battery holder 3D model in this project, but it's up to your choice.

 ## Installation